Dietrich Fischer-Dieskau, baritone; Daniel Barenboim,

 re-establishes the short-long pulse of the opening chords.

-In the middle register, the right hand plays two downward-turning
+In the middle register, the right hand plays two

-figures, still using poignant chromatic harmonies.
-Finally,
+downward-turning figures, still using poignant chromatic

-like low tolling bells, a slow two-chord descent is given twice
+harmonies.
+Finally, like low tolling bells, a slow

-before the last rolled chord, which is indicated to be held as it
+which is indicated to be held as it fades.
+3:03--END OF SONG [31 mm.]

 2. Wir wandelten (We Wandered).
 Text by Georg